The Inverse Velocity Force and Automotive Physics: Constant Power Kinematics

-The character of the $P/v$ force is better understood by comparing it to the constant force at very large times.
+The kinematics of the $P/v$ force can be better understood by comparing it to the more familiar constant force at very large times.
 The result is summarized in Tbl. \ref{forceComparison}.
-We note that although the power is not increasing with time, the velocity still becomes unbounded as the object is always being fed a constant stream of energy.\\
+We note that although the acceleration falls to zero with time, it does not fall fast enough for the velocity to asymptote.
+Indeed, the stream of energy delivered by the force is constant, so does not even decrease with time.\\

-If however we include dissipation, a maximum velocity will instead be reached.
-For the case of automobiles, there exist approximate formulas for dissipation that include both rolling friction and air resistance \cite{10.1119/1.10552}.
+However, if we include dissipation, a maximum velocity will be reached.
+For automobiles, there exist approximate formulas for dissipation that include both rolling friction and air resistance \cite{10.1119/1.10552}.
 Formulas for specific vehicles come from the manufacturers themselves, who by law must submit to the Environmental Protection Agency (EPA) the dissipative force that each of their vehicles experience in the form $F_d(v)=A+Bv+Cv^2$ as part of their fuel economy calculations.\footnote{The database by model year can be accessed at \url{https://www.epa.gov/compliance-and-fuel-economy-data/data-cars-used-testing-fuel-economy}} The coefficients $A$, $B$, $C$, known as the target coefficients, are experimentally determined using a coastdown test similar to the procedure outlined in \cite{10.1119/1.2341300}.
 The maximum velocity is then determined by a balance between $P/v$ and $F_d$: